Are you contemplating the best place to put a rat trap in your home?

 These animals are small, speedy, and fearful when they hear sounds.

-In this article, you have learned the best places to set your rat trap.
+This article has taught you the best places to set your rat trap.

 Whatever rat trap you use, ensure it suits your environment.

-Avoid using snap traps if you live in a place where other animals reside.
+Avoid using snap traps if you live where other animals reside.

 Furthermore, please avoid contact with rats as they can transmit dangerous diseases such as Hantavirus, a virus transmitted when an individual comes into contact with rat urine or feces.

-However, if you are willing to take care of the issue yourself, this article gives you a few great ideas that will make your task much easier.
+However, if you are willing to take care of the issue yourself, this article gives you a few great ideas to make your task much easier.